chef/knife-azure/README.md

                 --bootstrap-protocol 'cloud-api'
                 --delete-chef-extension-config

+We have also added cloud-api support for Centos now, for this you just need to select centos image in above example.

 `--delete-chef-extension-config` determines if Chef configuration files should be removed when Azure removes the Chef resource extension from the VM or not.
 This option is only valid for the 'cloud-api' bootstrap protocol.
 The default value is false.
 This is useful when `update` and `uninstall` commands are run for the extension on the VM created.